nguillaumin/celinelenoble.com/content/portfolio/ballard-dog.md

 User research revealed a number of needs and pain points with existing pet care services.

 - Dog owners need on-demand, last minute walking or boarding services, when unexpected things happen at their job or in their life.
-- Many dogs have special needs, at least according to their owners, as they are anxious, have difficulty socializing, etc. They need a service able to adapt to their dog's specific behavior and character.
+- Many dogs have special needs as they are anxious, have difficulty socializing, etc. They need a service capable to adapt to their dog's specific behavior and character.
 - Existing pet care services don't always work for them: dog walkers caring for multiple dogs at once, dog day care in large structure with little human contact and attention, incompatibility of characters between their dog and the carer's own pet.

 <br>